Orwell’s Rules on Writing

 - All in a password-protected on line-site that can only be accessed by us and the people you give your password to.
 And it can be updated over time to meet your organization’s needs.

 There are even more reasons, like, it’s very cost effective and provides value for money – think of it an as always available training session.
 All material is clearly identified as examples for training purposes.
 Your users can download & copy the material or leave it on our password protected site and and access it whenever needed.
-And we have more expertise in this area than most do – more than 20 years experience in Briefing, Cabinet and Parliamentary Affairs service delivery and management.
+And we have more expertise in this area than most do – more than 20 years experience serving Ministers and Deputy Ministers.

 Purdue's Online Writing Resources